Personalized, compassionate breast screenings

 - 2D Digital Mammograms: This low dose X-ray exam produces high-quality images.
 The digital image can be enhanced and magnified for optimal evaluation.

 - Breast ultrasound: Uses sound waves to create images of the breast.
 These ultrasound images are referred to as sonograms.
 Breast ultrasound is a non-invasive test and can aid in diagnosing benign and malignant disease.
+For women with dense breast tissue, we offer automated breast ultrasound (ABUS) screening technology in addition to their annual mammogram.

 - Bone density tests (DEXA scan): This is performed to evaluate patients to find and treat osteoporosis and to help prevent fractures that can lead to disability.